 Premier Consulting has been at the forefront of using RWE to support product approvals.
 We have applied RWE to submissions for ultra-rare and oncologic diseases.
-The attendance of our Chief Scientific Officer, Dr. Ruth Stevens, at the recent FDA Public Workshop to discuss the Framework for Regulatory Use of RWE confirmed that our strategies for leveraging RWE in regulatory submissions are cutting edge.
+The attendance of one of our Strategic Advisors, Dr. Ruth Stevens, at the recent FDA Public Workshop to discuss the Framework for Regulatory Use of RWE confirmed that our strategies for leveraging RWE in regulatory submissions are cutting edge.

 How Do You Get a New Indication Approved?

 If done well, getting approval of a new indication for an already approved drug can be simpler than you might think.
 Depending on the drug and the available information, in some cases no new studies may be required.
 In other cases, the available information may need to be supplemented with new clinical data.
 Of course, some Sponsors choose to perform a full clinical program, but for most products this is not necessary.

 Of course, it helps to have a thorough knowledge of which data are appropriate and how to get FDA agreement on the use of data to reduce the size and scope of the development program.
 If that sounds familiar, it is, because this is classic 505(b)(2) development strategy.